<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 When people are quietly quitting, working from home, and avoiding the office, it's important to make sure your culture isn't the root cause.
 Most sales cultures are okay, some are exceptional, and others are toxic.
 There is a saying attributed to the great management consultant Peter Drucker (even though there is no evidence he said it): "Culture eats strategy for breakfast."
 But a toxic sales culture eats its own.

 Certain elements contribute to a toxic sales culture, and we cover the main five in the rest of this post.
-On their own, none of them are healthy, but when they stack up, a good and healthy sales culture can quickly become toxic.
+On their own, none of them are healthy, but when they stack up, a good and healthy sales organization can quickly become toxic.

 New call-to-action